IgorGarkusha/RSUtils/README.md

 For FreeBSD -- support GEOS in GDAL library must be enabled!!!

-3. Execute from console file build.sh.
+3.Execute from console file build.sh.
 To clean the build directory to use the file clear.sh.

 ### RSUtils: building in Windows

-1. Add to PATH the location jdk\bin directory.
+1.Add to PATH the location jdk\bin directory.
-2. Add to PATH the location RSUtils\bin directory.
+2.Add to PATH the location RSUtils\bin directory.
 Create system variable RSUTILS_HOME and set her the value in path to RSUtils\bin directory.

 For example:

 	RSUTILS_HOME=C:\RSUtils\bin

-3. Create system variable QGIS_HOME and set her the value in path to QGIS 2.12 (or high version) directory.
+3.Create system variable QGIS_HOME and set her the value in path to QGIS 2.12 (or high version) directory.

 For example:

 	QGIS_HOME=C:\QGIS

-4. Start Windows SDK Command Prompt.
+4.Start Windows SDK Command Prompt.
 Go to the directory RSUtils and execute file build_msvc.cmd (for MS Visual C++ compiler) or build_mingw32.cmd (for MinGW-32 GNU GCC).
 To clean the build directory to use the file clear_msvc.cmd or clear_mingw32.cmd (depending on the build).